input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 ![](/img/peras-process.jpg)

-* Formal specification work has focused on aligning with _pre-alpha_ version of the protocol and writing safety proofs for Peras using _characteristic string_ technique similar to the one used in various Praos-related papers.
+* Formal specification work has focused on aligning with _pre-alpha_ version of the protocol and writing safety proofs for Peras using a _characteristic string_ technique similar to the one used in various Praos-related papers.
 * The link between the _Formal specification_ and implementation through [_Conformance tests_](#conformance-testing) has been strengthened thanks to fruitful collaboration with Quviq:
-    * The _Test model_ aka. _executable  specification_ is defined in Agda then projected to Haskell for direct reuse by `quickcheck-dynamic` execution engine.
+    * The _Test model_ aka _executable  specification_ is defined in Agda then projected to Haskell for direct reuse by `quickcheck-dynamic` execution engine.
-    * A _Soundness proof_ ensures it's consistent with the (higher level) formal specification.
+    * A _Soundness proof_ ensures that it is consistent with the (higher level) formal specification.
-    * We haven't yet covered _adversarial behavior_ but most scenarios should be straightforward to implement.
+    * We have not yet covered _adversarial behavior_ but most scenarios should be straightforward to implement.
-* We have discontinued Rust prototype support, from want of time, but we haven't changed how tests are run so we have strong confidence any implementation with a compatible API should be testable.
+* We have discontinued Rust prototype support, from want of time, but we have not changed how tests are run so we have strong confidence any implementation with a compatible API should be testable.
 * We have built [a user-facing simulation tool](#simulating-peras) that proved helpful to better understand the protocol's behavior, spot potential issues, and align all stakeholders over an unambiguous prototype.
-* We have built [analytic and](#analyses-of-adversarial-scenarios) [Markov-chain](#markov-chain-simulation) models to simulate various interesting large scale behaviors of Peras probabilistically, providing a wealth of insights on parameters interaction and performance in response to adversarial conditions.
+* We have built [analytic](#analyses-of-adversarial-scenarios) and [Markov-chain](#markov-chain-simulation) models to simulate various interesting large scale behaviors of Peras probabilistically, providing a wealth of insights on parameters interaction and performance in response to adversarial conditions.
 * We have continued investigating the use of ΔQ formalism, trying to leverage more recent implementations for modelling [vote diffusion](#vote-diffusion).
 * We have documented [constraints on the Peras protocol parameters](#constraints-on-peras-paraemters) and [recommended interim default values](#recommendations-for-peras-parameters) for them.
-* While there remain some work to be done on that front, we should be able to make Peras work including the present report and interactive tools fully public.
+* While there remain some work to be done on that front, we should be able to make this Peras work, including the present report and interactive tools, fully public.

 ## Introduction